syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 documentation: ug
 ---

-#  Commands and events
+#  Commands and events in SfNavigationDrawer

 This section describes how to performs the events, command and command parameter in NavigationDrawer.

 ## Opening event

-You can perform an operation before opening the DrawerView panel using the `Opening` event.
 This `Opening` event get triggered before the DrawerView panel is opened in SfNavigationDrawer.
+It can perform an operation before opening the DrawerView panel using the `Opening` event.

-To restrict the opening of DrawerView panel, you can set e.Cancel to true.
+To restrict the opening of DrawerView panel, by setting the e.Cancel value to true.

 {% tabs %}
 {% highlight xml %}